 Radzak earned her bachelor’s in kinesiology-athletic training from the University of Texas at Austin, her master’s in sports medicine from the University of Colorado, Colorado Springs, and her Ph.D. in education-kinesiology from the University of Hawaii, Manoa.

 Radzak serves as the Far West Athletic Trainers’ Association’s Young Professional Chair and represents the district to the National Athletic Trainers’ Association.
-She is also professionally involved in the Athletic Trainers’ Osteoarthritis Consortium.
+She is also professionally involved with the Journal of Athletic Training, as the host of JATChat, and with the Athletic Trainers’ Osteoarthritis Consortium.